-On the Enter Payment screen, start by selecting MasterCard[®], VISA[®], or American Express[®] from the drop-down list.
-Type in the card number, the expiration month and year, cardholder's name, and the security code.
-Then type in the cardholder's address and telephone number.
+On the Enter Payment screen, select a credit card type (MasterCard[®], VISA[®], or American Express[®]) from the drop-down list.
+Enter the card number and billing information.
 Click on the next button to proceed to the Submit Order screen.
 Credit cards will not be charged until Submit is selected at the end of the order process.
 After the order is submitted, the system will display the complete order information for review.
-When you click Submit, the order is entered, your credit card is charged and the system will send an email confirmation of the appointment.
-It is important that you receive this communication to ensure you successfully scheduled your examination.
+When Submit is chosen, the order is entered, the credit card is charged and the system will send an email confirmation of the appointment.
+It is important that this confirmation is received to ensure the exam was successfully scheduled.
 Please note, Federal regulation prohibits Pearson VUE from accepting payments from sanctioned countries.

-For questions about scheduling or paying for the exam, step by step instructions are posted on www.pearsonvue.com/CDR.
+Step by step instructions about scheduling or paying for the exam are posted on www.pearsonvue.com/CDR.
 For further assistance, contact Pearson VUE at 1-888-874-7651, 7:00 am - 7:00 pm Central Time, Monday through Friday, excluding holidays.